 This program will yield detailed data to address key questions and form the basis of a long term strategy to strengthen MR recycling.
 The suite of P&E materials will be made available to all municipalities province wide so that they can be adapted for use anywhere.
 Learnings from this and other similar initiatives are expected to provide answers to the question of how best to manage MR contamination and residue problems.

 Interested in this initiative & want to learn more?

-Contact Carrie Nash.
+Contact Jessica Landry.
 We will be monitoring this project closely through a CIF Multi Res Working Group dedicated to setting strategies to better manage cost and performance.
 And…don’t miss the June 14 ORW … we will have several panelists joining to discuss the rising residue rates issues.